 The area that is now Cedar Rapids was originally inhabited by the Sac and Fox tribes.
 The first settler arrived in 1838 and was named Columbus.
 The city was renamed in 1841, with the name derived from the rapids of the nearby Cedar River.
 The island that is centered in the river is called May's Island, and it has a fascinating history all of its own.
 By the end of the 1840s, Cedar Rapids was incorporated, and it grew through the annexation of Kingston.

 The city’s population began to grow in the late 1800s with the construction of the Sinclair meatpacking company, which brought jobs to the residents of Cedar Rapids.
 In more recent years, the city’s economy has been based around corn and grain processing, providing thousands of jobs to residents.
 Other companies that also have set up shop in the city, including Quaker Oats, General Mills, Cargill, Nordstrom, and Toyota Financial Services.

+In addition to a thriving economy, the city has also had a rich cultural heritage.
+It is home to multiple theaters and the Cedar Rapids Museum of Art.
+Other museums include the National Czech and Slovak Museum and Library and the African American Historical Museum.
 Throughout the years, many famous people have called Cedar Rapids home, including painter Grant Wood, actor Ashton Kutcher, and Los Angeles Dodgers co-owner Mark Walter.
 The city has earned the nickname “City of Five Seasons” thanks to a creative marketing campaign that has woven itself into the whole city.

 Cedar Rapids was majorly impacted by the Iowa flood that occurred in 2008.
 About 14% of the city’s total area was damaged in the flood, with thousands of homes and businesses being evacuated.
 This flood led to billions of dollars in damage.